SAP/data-attribute-recommendation-python-sdk/README.md

 For issues with the SDK itself, such as installation problems, please file an [issue in Github][github issues].

-For issues experienced with using the service, please refer to [Getting Support] in the main documentation on the SAP Help Portal.
+For issues experienced using the service, please refer to [Getting Support] in the main documentation on the SAP Help Portal.

 # License